chriskim2273/BogoSortLeaderboard/README.md

 - View Global Leaderboard

 ### :key: Environment Variables
-To run this project, you will need to add the following environment variables to your .env file `MYSQL_HOST`
+To run this project, you will need to add the following environment variables to your .env file (in backend directory)

+`MYSQL_HOST`

 `MYSQL_USER`